ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/closed_versus_open_model_cohorts/index.rst

 rules and conditions over the simulation period.
 Microsimulation models often track these cohorts to project outcomes under various scenarios.

-In microsimulation, we can think of two distinct types of cohort analysis: open and closed cohort analysis.
+In microsimulation, we can think of two distinct types of cohort analysis: open- and closed-cohort analysis.
 These two types essentially differ based on how fertility is enacted in the demographics of our microsimulation.

 Open cohort analysis